-All district employees and students share the responsibility to ensure that harassment does not occur at any district school, on any district property, at any district or school-sanctioned activity or event, or off school property when such conduct has a nexus to the school, or any district curricular or non-curricular activity or event.
+Discrimination, harassment, and bullying on the basis of a protected class are prohibited at any district school, at any district or school-sanctioned activity or event, on any district property (or off school property when such conduct has a connection to the school), or any district curricular or non-curricular activity or event.
+Retaliation for reporting harassment or for participating in any way in an investigation of harassment or discrimination is also prohibited.